fchauvel/ntnu-idata2302-website/source/graphs/mst/index.rst

 Implementation
 --------------

-Here's a Java implementation of Kruskal's algorithm:
+Here's a Java implementation of Kruskal's algorithm, assuming we have a ``DisjointSets`` class that provides the operations described above:

 .. _mst_kruskal_code: